Hrishikeshvachhani/Optimal-Trajectory-Analysis-based-on-fuel-consumption-in-VANET/README.md

  * density_analysis_25_30.ipynp analysis the 25 and 30 cluster.
 It creates certain files related to the location of the cluster and files related to 0 density count.
 At last it creates 2 csv files corresponding to perticular cluster, which will be used by LSTM model.
  * We are predicting the fuel consumption using LinearSVR based on the location and density
  * lstm_60_5 is the LSTM model file where the model is trained.
  * lstm.ipynb is the testing file, where model is test on different cluster.
-The trained model is provided in the `models` folder
+The trained model is provided in the `LSTM model` folder